Estimate Time4 min

 Here’s a look at how the dot plot for December 2024 has changed over the past 2 years.
 The Fed began raising rates to combat inflation in March 2022.
 At the same time, it was predicting where rates might be in December 2024.

 As you can see, expectations rose quickly before flattening out.
-The past 2 quarters, the dots have started to cluster around 5.0–5.25%.
+In the most recent quarter, expectations dipped to between 4.25% and 4.75%.

 Graphic shows each dot plot for December 2024, starting more than 2 years in advance, with June 2022.
 Estimates crept higher until September 2023, but have started to coalesce somewhat lower since December 2023.